jlbradley1844/jlbradley1844.github.io/_drafts/virtue-interdictions.md

 I'd call the "positive" the teachings; that is, the things you do that make you a better person.

-So why do they even have these interdictions?
+So why does the Baha'i Faith even have interdictions, and the associated "Thou-shalt-not"s?

 For the same reason you yourself might invent interdictions - because they interfere with your goals.
 Religions, as a whole, have their goal